nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/account-management.md

 --}}
 ![account-management-delete-user](nx_asset://ec9c0a62-efdc-4e2d-8286-5b2a6dde5082 ?w=650,border=true)

 Confirming the action will remove access to all applications and services from this organization; it does not delete the user account.
-If that person is also a member of other organizations, her access to them remains unchanged.
+If that person is also a member of other organizations, access to them remains unchanged.